adhiambovivian/cs-papers/README.md

-# S/W research papers
+# Computer Science research papers

-This repository contains software engineering and DS research papers.
+This repository contains computer science research papers.

 **What does a white paper mean?**